lehuong240823/opcnn-fake-news-detector-chrome-extension/README.md

 # opcnn-fake-news-detector-chrome-extension
 Eye of Ra: A Chrome Extension for Fake News Detection using OPCNN-FAKE

+## Benchmark
+Achieved Accuracy of 0.9867, Precision of 0.9843, and Recall of 0.9877 on the test set.

 ## About dataset
 The dataset use to train the model is ISOT Fake News Dataset which collected from Kaggle.
 You can find out more about the dataset at here: https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets.